Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 the binary/ETC compiler/ETC will also inject a warning, "this mahāmantra was compiled/ETC by a potentially malicious boxing tool", to any"-thing" boxed c̄ it (at the start, and the end); so the user will have to double recompile the compiler/ETC to disable all such warnings, and any "side-effects"...like [data erasure](https://en.wikipedia.org/wiki/Data_erasure) for all drives to encourage backups (all they will be left with is two versions of `shyams`)...reboot so they must reinstall their OS; after they interact with the prompt informing them what has happened (it will be done in the background, so it won't matter if they pull the plug; capture any errors, or attempts to escape, so they cannot save the RAM)...require root access for the side-effecting compiler...Side-Effecting Compilers' User ℝeally Is Terrible; Yolocolons!!! :D

+there will only be one official binary/ETC (probably compiler; but could be any"-thing" ℝeally?..); ℝeal boxers will use a (live) USB to box their own binaries/ETC...

 I'm hoping the simplicity will result in a minimal binary/ETC; but IDM bloating it to an entertaining number of digits... (nᵗʰ power of x, nᵗʰ prime, ETC)

 trimūrti minification down to a binary/ETC; using binary for EG...